lasigeBioTM/BOLSTM/README.md

 ### Set-up SST-light

-If you're not using the Docker image, you have to set-up SST-light
+If you're not using the Docker image, you have to set-up SST-light.
+First, download the archive from https://sourceforge.net/projects/supersensetag/files/sst-light/sst-light-0.4/ and uncompress the contents.
+Then:
 ```bash
 cd sst-light-0.4
 make